-Minimum:Mean:Minimum absolute:For Forward, the maximumMean of the TEs in theThe user specified value.TE, and for Reverse, thewindow.minimum TE.
+Minimum:Mean:Minimum absolute:For Forward, the maximumMean of the TEs in theThe user specified value.TE, and for Reverse, the minimum TE.window.

 Minimum absolute value

 If Cluster type is Minimum absolute, set the time error to be the anchor.